drajashe/DeutschLernen/A1/A1_1_Vocabulary/FragewörterL29.md

         wohin gehts du?
         Wohin fahren wir?
         Wo geht sie hin?
+        Wohin fahrt ihr im Urlaub?
+        Wohin fahrst du heute?
     </td>
     <td>
         Where are you going?
         Where are we going?
         Where is she going?
+        Where are you going on vacation?
     </td>
 </tr>
 <tr>